tgecho/esimmler.com/content/2020-07-08-building-canrun-part-1.md

 let goal = Goal<MyDomain> = unify(x, vec![1, 2]);
 ```

-While the approach feels a bit idiosyncratic, it actually has a few really nice properties.
-Most notably: explicitly defining all of the types that should be valid in your _logical_ domain greatly increases the helpfulness of compiler errors.
+While the macro approach feels a bit idiosyncratic, it does have a few really nice properties.
+Most notably: explicitly defining all of the types that should be valid in the _logic_ domain greatly increases the helpfulness of compiler errors.

 ## Takeaways